It doesn’t make any sense to you.

 Which one do you think will land more customers?
 We’re willing to bet on the first.

-Bottom line: when it comes winning marketing share, the company that evokes the most emotion is going to win out every time.
+Bottom line: when it comes to winning market share, the company that evokes the strongest emotions is going to win out just about every time.

 Knowing Your Audience